organizedanvrchy/CodePath/TIP103/Week 1 - Big O | Recursion with Memoization/README.md

         return fibonacci(n - 1) + fibonacci(n - 2)
 ```
 ### Tail Recursion
-A special case of recursion, where the recursive call is the last operation in the function.
+A special case of recursion to improve performance, where the recursive call is the last operation in the function.
 ```python3
 def tail_recursive_fib(n, a=0, b=1):
     if n == 0: